loopstick/ArduinoTutorial/README.md

 *******************************************************************************
 ### Ultrasonic Distance Sensor - HC-SR04
 The HC-SR04 ultrasonic sensor uses sonar to determine distance to an object like bats or dolphins do.
+They offer excellent non-contact range detection in an easy-to-use package.
+- According to the manufacturer specifications the detection range is:
+  -  2cm to 400cm
+    - or
+  - 1 inch to 13 feet.

+- notes:
+  - ultrasonic rangefinders are susceptible to false triggers when subjected to loud sounds.
-It offers excellent non-contact range detection with high accuracy and stable readings in an easy-to-use package.
-According to the manufacturer specifications the range is 2cm to 400cm or 1 inch to 13 feet. <!-- Its operation is not affected by sunlight or black material like Sharp rangefinders are (although acoustically soft materials like cloth can be difficult to detect). -->
+  - ultrasonic rangefinders are not affected by sunlight or black material like Sharp IR rangefinders are (although acoustically soft materials like cloth can be difficult to detect).

 <img src="/examples/10_Ultrasonic/HCSR04_Ultrasonic_Distance_Sensor.jpg/" width="425">

- in the meantime, here are a few tutorials on ultrasonic sensors from
   - [How To Mechatronics: Ultrasonic Sensor HC-SR04 and Arduino](https://howtomechatronics.com/tutorials/arduino/ultrasonic-sensor-hc-sr04/)
   - [Lady Ada: Ultrasonic Sonar Distance Sensors Overview](https://learn.adafruit.com/ultrasonic-sonar-distance-sensors/overview)
   - [Last Minute Engineers: How HC-SR04 Ultrasonic Sensor Works](https://lastminuteengineers.com/arduino-sr04-ultrasonic-sensor-tutorial/)

 *******************************************************************************